buraksekili/buraksekili.github.io/content/articles/konnectivity-xfr-channel-size.md

 Konnectivity is one of those Kubernetes components that works quietly in the background until something breaks.
 You don't hear much about it, and good luck finding comprehensive documentation.
-It's like the quiet cousin of the more famous Kubernetes networking components.
 But it plays a critical role in many production clusters, especially managed Kubernetes services where the control plane is separated from worker nodes.

 ## What is Konnectivity?